iBat/devextreme-quill/docs/modules/table.md

 #### deleteTable

-Delete the table at the current selection range.
+Deletes the table at the selection range.

 **Methods**